 ### 1. Extend the Class and initialize the Settings

 You need to define `$settings_options` for your database options and `$settings_sections` for the visual sections and fields you want to show on the page.
-Lastly, you need to run the `setup()` method.
+These properties are `protected`, so set them inside your child class.
+Lastly, implement `sanitize_settings()` and run the `setup()` method.

 ```